ethan-butler-alight/Resources/README.md

 # About
-Here is a list of useful resources and things I find interesting that I have collected and will add onto over time.
+Here is a list of useful resources and things I find interesting that I have collected.
 Originally, I just had many bookmarks with folders in my browser but figured it would be better here on Github where I can access it easier and others can also.
 It has things from development, security, math, design, philosophy, and other stuff I find interesting.
 There are tools, videos, articles, github repos, and other types of links.
-Some of the content is sparse but more will be added eventually.
+As of now, I won't be updating this Github repo.
+I think a couple of the links may be broken, but feel free to use the repo it since it still has a wealth of valuable information.

 # Table of Contents
 - [Web Development](https://github.com/ethanbtlr/Resources/blob/master/README.md#web-development)